 - Gestational diabetes screening for pregnant women

 Are you enrolled in a plan that existed before March 2010?
-If so and the plan has not substantially changed, you're with a grandfathered health plan, and it may be exempt from this part of the law.
+If so and the plan has not substantially changed, you're may be grandfathered and exempt from this part of the law.
 Check the plan's summary of benefits to see if you can get free preventive care services.

 No Lifetime Coverage Limits